Mediterranean Diet Helps Prevent Heart Attacks

-The research was published today by the New England Journal of Medicine by researchers who conducted a large scale landmark study called the Spanish PREDIMED (PREvención con DIeta MEDiterranea) trial.
+The research was funded by Spain’s Ministry of Health and was published in the New England Journal of Medicine.
+The researchers conducted a large scale landmark study called the Spanish PREDIMED (PREvención con DIeta MEDiterranea) trial.

 The study enrolled 7,447 people between 55 and 80 years of age, of which 57% were women.
 In a randomized manner, the participants were given either a Mediterranean diet supplemented with mixed nuts, a Mediterranean diet supplemented with extra-virgin olive oil, or a control diet – which included advice to reduce fats according to American Heart Association guidelines.